MollyOuma/design/design.md

-Therapist
+Caregiver
- the therapist object will have the following attributes:
+ the caregiver object will have the following attributes:
 + first_name
 + username
 + email